 - Stuffy or runny nose

 - Bright red cheeks

-A flat or raised red rash, usually on the arms and legs, which lasts from two to 39 days and may itch.
-The rash fades from the center of red areas toward the edges, giving it a lacy appearance.
+- A flat or raised red rash, usually on the arms and legs, which lasts from 2 to 39 days and may itch; the rash fades from the center of red areas toward the edges, giving it a lacy appearance.
 The rash can recur with exercise, warm baths, rubbing the skin, or emotional upset.

-Not all children with fifth disease develop the rash.
-Conversely, parents of some children may become concerned if the rash lasts several weeks or fluctuates with environmental triggers like the ones mentioned above.
-Both are normal.
+Not all children with fifth disease get the rash.
+Some will have a rash that lasts several weeks or changes with environmental triggers.

-Most fetuses are unaffected when their mothers contract the virus, and it has not been proven to cause birth defects.
-However, if a fetus becomes infected, the virus can disrupt the fetus's ability to produce red blood cells, leading to a dangerous form of anemia, heart failure, and sometimes miscarriage or stillbirth.
-A woman who contracts the virus while pregnant has about a 10% chance of miscarriage.
+If you’re pregnant and think you may have the virus, call your doctor.
+Babies in utero don’t usually get the virus if their mother has it, and it hasn’t been shown to cause birth defects.
+However, if a fetus does becomes infected, the virus can disrupt it’s ability to produce red blood cells, leading to a dangerous form of anemia, heart failure, and sometimes miscarriage or stillbirth.
+A woman who gets the virus while pregnant has about a 10% chance of miscarriage.

-The rash becomes purple, painful, blistered, or lasts longer than five weeks.
+- The rash becomes purple, painful, blistered, or lasts longer than 5 weeks.